mcci-catena/HW-Designs/README.md

 kicad/radio-feather-proto/ | AKA the Catena 4420; this design combines an [Adafruit Feather M0 BTLE](https://www.adafruit.com/products/2995) with a separate [Feather RadioWing](https://www.adafruit.com/products/3231) to form a map-the-things node.
 Code is on branch MCCI-Catena of https://github.com/mcci-catena/mapthethings-arduino.git kicad/solar-panel-0w5-usb/ | the solar panel design for charging the LiPo batteries. kicad/Catena-4450/ | Catena 4450 wing schematic and PCB layout documents.
-Also contains Catena 4450 M102 Assembly instructions.
+Also contains Catena 4450 M102 Assembly instructions. kicad/Catena-4551/ | Catena 4551 schematic, Pinout Drawing and other related documents

 Software for most of these (apart from the radio-feather-proto) can be found starting here: https://github.com/mcci-catena/Catena4410-Sketches.
 Look particularly at Catena4410_Sensor1.ino, catena4450m101_sensor.ino.
 All the other repos used are forked and available from https://github.com/mcci-catena.